ajitsingh98/Data-Science-Interview-Questions-Answers/linear_regression_and_regularization.md

 <summary><b>💡 Show Answer</b></summary>

 Cross validation can be used to tune the *alpha*.
-- Choose a grid of $\alpha $ values and compute cross validation error for each value of$\alpha $- Select the $\alpha$  which is yielding smallest cross validation error
+- Choose a grid of $\alpha$ values and compute cross validation error for each value of $\alpha$- Select the $\alpha$  which is yielding smallest cross validation error
 - Refit the model with all the available variables and the selected $\alpha$  value.

 </details>